 Funds shall be distributed only to eligible members or family of eligible members without prejudice to race, religion or citizenship.
 The member must have been an employee or contractor working for the U.S. Federal Government and have been performing duties in conjunction with the war on terror and or Operation Enduring Freedom or Operation Iraqi Freedom at the time of their severe disability.
 The family of the member must meet the criteria listed below.
 A family may apply and be approved for no more than two grants with a minimum of six months between to grants.
 Caregivers must be in the full time or part time care of OEF/OIF active duty, reserve duty, national guard, and veterans.
 First-time applicants will have the highest priority.
 The Board of Directors has final approval of all funds allocation.

 1. Eligible members and families of members of Military and Civilian personnel who have been severely injured while serving their country as a result of Operation Enduring and Iraqi Freedom both domestically and abroad.

 2. Member is defined as any person serving officially as an employee of the U.S. federal government or contractor to the U.S. federal government.
 Proof of employment and assignment to Operation Enduring and Iraqi Freedom will be required.
 The Operation Family Fund Board of Directors along with medical consultants shall determine the eligibility of severely disabled members.

 Priority of eligibility for a grant is given in the following area:

-As a result of injury due to a hostile action with a VA service connected disability rating of 70% or greater.
+As a result of injury due to a hostile action with a VA service-connected disability rating of 100%.